-• Do systems store the entire access control matrix?
+- Do systems store the entire access control matrix?

-• Two ways:
+- Two ways:

-- Store with the objects (Access control lists (ACL)) - Store with the subjects (Capability Lists (CL))
+- Store with the objects (Access control lists)

+- Store with the subjects (Capability Lists)

+- More on this next class!

 Access Control

 - Suppose the private key file for J is object O1

 - Only J can read

 - Suppose the public key file for J is object

 O2

 - All can read, only J can modify

 - Suppose all can read and write from object O3

 - What's the access matrix?